 Domestic Businesses Doing Business Abroad

 We provide counsel to companies expanding their international footprint.
-The firm regularly advises on the acquisition of foreign companies and/or the development of strategic relationships such as joint ventures and distributorship agreements.
+The firm advises on the acquisition of foreign companies and/or the development of strategic relationships such as joint ventures and distributorship agreements.

-Financing, compliance with United States and foreign laws, and tax minimization are all areas in which DeWitt attorneys provide assistance to companies when undertaking foreign expansion.
+Financing, compliance with United States and foreign laws, and tax effects are areas in which DeWitt attorneys provide assistance to companies when undertaking foreign expansion.
 The firm also utilizes its strategic alliances with local counsel through the Lexwork International network of attorneys and other contacts to ensure that our clients’ needs are met in the most complete and efficient manner possible.

 Global Distribution and Supply Chain